 This can be as simple as replacing any lightbulbs that don’t work, but it’s always good to fix any problems now before they get worse and impact a sale.
-Check that all radiators/heaters are working, outside lights, built-in appliances, boiler etc all need looking over to ensure there’s no issues.
+Check that all radiators/heaters are working, outside lights, built-in appliances, boiler etc all need looking over to ensure there are no issues.

 Checking everything yourself means that you can be confident in the condition of the property when speaking to any potential buyers.

-This seems like an obvious one, however it’s surprising how often sellers don’t properly clean their home before putting it on the market.
+This seems like an obvious one, however, it’s surprising how often sellers don’t properly clean their home before putting it on the market.
 The key thing to deep clean is your oven.
 It’s an appliance that you use almost every day but can often get overlooked in your weekly cleaning spree.
 It’s also a must to clean any carpets (ideally professionally), as well as any curtains, sofas, windows, worktops, floors, doors and of course your bathroom!

 5. Update your furnishings

 Before you panic, we are not talking expensive.
 Matalan and Primark have reasonably priced home ranges that can really freshen up the look and feel of your house.
 Swap your bathroom towels for plain white ones and have them displayed neatly when viewings are taking place.
 Refresh your living area with a pop of colour by placing new plump cushions on your sofas.
 Buy some fake flowers and place them in the centre of a dining table or a windowsill.

 By replacing just a few key pieces in your different rooms, you’ll notice how inviting it makes your house, making it attractive to potential buyers.

 Probably the thing that gets overlooked the most but has the biggest impact; lighting in a property can really change the whole look of each room.
 Adding an uplighter in your hallway, bedside lamps in your bedrooms, and opening the curtains in your living room will add a different dimension to each room and show the potential buyer it’s potential.